Theys96/Krant/README.md

 # Krant
 Article CMS for an amateur newspaper.
-This project's front-end is in **dutch**.
-This repository accepts dutch besides english.
+This project's front-end is in **Dutch**.
+This repository accepts Dutch besides English.

 ## Getting started

-Configuration is done in `Util/Config.php`.
-Create this file by renaming `Util/Config.example.php`.
+Configuration is done in `www/app/Util/Config.php`.
+Create this file by copying `www/app/Util/Config.example.php`.
 If necessary, the database connection can be configured here.
 The default configuration should work for the docker-compose setup.